aregsar/aregcode/blog/2020/getting-started-with-dotnet-5/index.md

 The command will ask to create the repo named ConsoleApp in the current directory.

-Type `y` and hit enter to continue to create the remote repo and add it as a remote to your local git repo, showing the output below:
+Type `y` and hit enter to continue to create the remote repo.

+After the remote repo is created, it is added to the list of remotes for your local repo, as seen in the output below:

 ```bash
 ?
 This will create 'ConsoleApp' in your current directory.
 Continue?
 Yes